sverweij/state-machine-cat/CONTRIBUTING.md

 ### Legal
-- the code you add will be subject to [GPL-3.0](wikum/licenses/license.stategenny.md), just like the rest of stategenny
+- the code you add will be subject to [GPL-3.0](wikum/licenses/license.smcat.md), just like the rest of smcat
 - the code you add is your own original work